Kurento/kurento/source/features/kurento_api.rst

 .. graphviz:: /images/graphs/filters.dot
    :align: center
-   :caption: Class diagram of main Filters in Kurento API
+   :caption: Class diagram of Kurento Filters.
+In blue, the classes that a final API client will actually use.